Last Updated on October 13, 2023

 This Dutch island is a personal favorite.
 It is also the favorite of many other travelers, which is why it is included in this guide to Caribbean islands.

-Scuba divers love Blue Bay on the western side of the island where they can access a vertical coral wall.
+Scuba divers love Blue Bay on the western side of the island since there they can access a vertical coral wall.
 There is an Indonesian touch to the island, and you’ll find outstanding Indonesian food – as you do in the Netherlands – in many eateries.
 Hotels and resorts at many price points dot the island.

-Don’t miss three impressive forts: Waterfort, Fort Amsterdam and Fort Beekenburg dating back to the 17th and 18th centuries.
+And certainly don’t miss three impressive forts: Waterfort, Fort Amsterdam and Fort Beekenburg dating back to the 17th and 18th centuries.

 Curacao is often teamed with Aruba and the small dive island, Bonaire, as the “ABC Islands.”